Nuclei-Software/nuclei-sdk/doc/source/overview.rst

   - **General applications for all Nuclei Processors**: In the Nuclei SDK software code, the applications provided are all general applications which can run on all Nuclei Processors, with basic UART service to provide ``printf`` function.
-  - **HummingBird SoC applications**: These applications are not included in the Nuclei SDK software code, it is *maintained seperately*, it will use resource from HummingBird SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.
+  - **Nuclei Demo SoC applications**: These applications are not included in the Nuclei SDK software code, it is *maintained seperately*, it will use resource from Nuclei Demo SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.
   - **GD32VF103 SoC applications**: These applications are not included in the Nuclei SDK software code, it is *maintained seperately*, it will use resource from GD32VF103 SoC and its evaluation boards to develop applications, which will